-Each center also has a fun flex space designed for naturalistic teaching and to help meet sensory needs.
-Flex spaces are great for circle time, group games, and — most importantly — for getting the wiggles out.
+Each center also has a fun space with playground equipment that’s designed for naturalistic teaching and to help meet sensory needs.
+We also have space for circle time, group games, and — most importantly — for getting the wiggles out.
 Each center has crash mats, play structures, and sensory swings.

 Purposeful Play, All Day

 Our clients are kids, and we treat them like kids.
 ABA therapy doesn’t have to be boring or robotic.
 We set up fun learning opportunities throughout every session, even at lunch and snack times.
 We get creative with arts and crafts, sing songs, play games, and incorporate giggles, smiles, and silliness into every therapy session.

 ABA services are different from other types of therapy.
 ABA therapy for early learners is usually more intensive (up to 30-40 hours per week) and requires more professionals on your child’s therapy team.
 At Thrive Behavior Centers, we invest in the best clinicians and technicians so your child gets the best ABA services possible.